-A wide range of results were reported by different studies investigating prenatal cell phone exposure and its effect on the child and the neurodevelopment depending on the child's development.
-Haghani et al. investigated the possible effects of prenatal exposure to cell phone waves (about six hours a day) on male and female rats and found that prenatal exposure to electromagnetic field (EMF) led to marked changes in the electrophysiological properties of Purkinje neurons.
-Nonetheless, these changes may not be severe enough to alter cerebellardependent functional tasks.
-Birks et al. (2017), in a multinational cohort study of 83,884 mother-child pairs regarding the effects of prenatal cell phone use, demonstrated that maternal cell phone use during pregnancy may be associated with an increased risk of behavioral problems, especially attentiondeficit/hyperactivity disorder (27).The majority of studies were conducted retrospectively; however, the potential problems of retrospective studies are recall bias and overexpression of exposure.
+Different studies reported a wide range of results investigating prenatal cell phone exposure and its effect on the child and neurodevelopment, depending on the child's development.
+Haghani et al. investigated the possible effects of prenatal exposure to cell phone waves (about six hours a day) on male and female rats.
+They found that prenatal exposure to electromagnetic fields (EMF) led to marked changes in the electrophysiological properties of Purkinje neurons.
+Nonetheless, these changes may not be severe enough to alter cerebellar-dependent functional tasks.
+Birks et al. (2017), in a multinational cohort study of 83,884 mother-child pairs regarding the effects of prenatal cell phone use, demonstrated that maternal cell phone use during pregnancy may be associated with an increased risk of behavioral problems, attention-deficit/hyperactivity especially disorder (27).
+Most studies were conducted retrospectively; however, the potential problems of retrospective studies are recall bias and overexpression of exposure.
 The small sample size and small number of studies were the notable limitations of this metaanalysis.